An extraordinary museum of robots. This is the concept behind the latest idea by Mark Swannell, of CYBERIGS Robots.

 That is where the creative Madmaxesque mind comes in useful.
 Laterally thinking, these are actually excellent free, readily available building materials.
 Dig a bit deeper and you will uncover an Aladdin’s cave for the up-cyclist.
 The constraints of using only those materials is what can force the non-obvious answer to a problem.

 So, back to scaring small children…. simple… think BIG.

 Whenever I return to somewhere I frequented as a child it always seems smaller than I remember.
 So now big has got even bigger!

 “what is that made of mummy?” “erm, vacuum cleaners sweetie” there’s a long pause… child’s brain cogs are turning….
 Bam, objective accomplished.

-Robotazia though is about more than just terminators and robot aliens.
-It’s an all-immersive robot experience for all ages.
-It’s a collective by many artists.
-A museum unlike any other.
-Fancy a coffee, head to the Robobistro.
+Robotazia is a robot experience for all ages, with an underlying emphasis on exciting reuse.
+It’s a collective by many like minded artists.
+A museum unlike any other, and if you fancy a coffee, head to the Robobistro.

 All over the world are galleries of great paintings, marble sculptures, fine porcelain.
 But how many astounding robot creations, some taking months, years to build, go unnoticed, tucked away in the spare room.

 Gundam, Transformers, Shogun warriors, Tomy, plus many others, They’ll be there too.
 Robots we played with as children and still have a fondness for cannot be left out.

 We also have for display, life-size well-known robots from film and TV.

 See our unique actual metal Iron Man.
 Click (here) to see the restoration video.